Trumpchi GS5: Trumpchi GS5 Super

 A facelift was conducted in 2014, changing the name to Trumpchi GS5S or Trumpchi GS5 Super, and adding a 7-speed DCT.
 Price of the Trumpchi GS5 Super starts around 123,800 yuan and ends at around 156,800 yuan.

 Recall

 One million GS5s and other Trumpchi cars were recalled in 2018 because of fuel pump safety issues.

 Second generation (2018)

-The second generation Trumpchi GS5 was unveiled during the 2018 Paris Auto Show with prices ranging from 120,000 to 175,000 yuan.
+The second generation Trumpchi GS5 was unveiled during the 2018 Paris Auto Show.

 The second generation GS5 is equipped with the "Trumpchi Cloud Concept 2.0" infotainment system with embedded navigation.